erdc/proteus/docs/source/tools/spatial_tools.rst

 The user should be able to mesh a whole domain, as long as the STL files create a watertight domain.
 A simple example of setting up a 3D domain is given in the beginning of this section and the air-water-vv repository https://github.com/erdc/air-water-vv/blob/master/3d/STLShape/

+ShapeSTL also provides the capability to incorporate relaxation zones for wave genearation and absorption.
+The STL file must be generated with this in mind as additional definition of STL blocks is required.
+Internal blocks to designate the boundary of absorbtion zone and main tank are required.
+As these create a line intersection of at least three blocks, the user must take care to ensure the vertices are coincident in all three blocks.
+Each region is tagged, which allows the relaxation zone to be defined.
+A simple example of setting up a 3D domain with relaxation zones is given in the beginning of this section and the air-water-vv repository https://github.com/erdc/air-water-vv/blob/master/3d/STLShape_Zones/

 mprans specific
 ---------------